-This post may contain affiliate links.
-I may earn a small commission from purchases made through them, at no additional cost to you, which helps keep this content free.
+This post may contain affiliate links, which help keep this content free.
 (Full disclosure)

 Have you ever made low carb crispy baked zucchini fries?
 If you haven’t… oh my gosh, you need to.
 They are a much healthier alternative when you’re craving French fries.

-Why I Was Excited To Make Oven Baked Zucchini Fries
+Why Make Oven Baked Zucchini Fries?

 For the reason of food alone, I admit I was a bit excited to get back.
 Who knew one could miss even the basics so much?
 Seriously, it’s like they don’t even put salt and pepper on anything.
 Needless to say, sprinkling them on food after it’s done cooking is not even remotely the same.
 Not to mention other spices.